meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-08-burden-reduction-post.md

     * 50+ initiatives leveraging broad-scale process improvement and standardization.
     * 30+ initiatives using robotics process automation (RPA), artificial intelligence (AI), and/or other innovative software.
     * 20 initiatives focused on the digitalization of processes within an agency.
-    * Additional information on these initiatives is in the Leaner Government Report the Office of Management and Budget (OMB) published in October 2019.
+    * Additional information on these initiatives is in the Leaner Government Report OMB published in October 2019.
 * *Identifying Burdensome Reports for Elimination*.
 Time, money, and energy is lost complying with outdated, redundant, and unnecessary Congressional reporting requirements.
 Agencies have identified hundreds of Congressional reports for elimination or modification.
 * *Establishing a Baseline for Low Value Work*.
 For the first time, the Goal team gathered feedback from employees on the amount of low-value work performed each week.
 Over 243,000 respondents across 24 agencies responded.
 Findings included:
     * 13.2% of employee time (on average in a typical 40-hour workweek) is spent on work employees consider low-value.